python/devguide/committing.rst

   maintenance branches (``2.7``, ``3.5``, or ``3.6``).
 You should commit against your own feature branch, and create a pull request.

-It recommended to keep a fork of the main repository around, as it allows simple reversion of all local changes (even "committed" ones) if your local clone gets into a state you aren't happy with.
+It is recommended to keep a fork of the main repository around, as it allows simple reversion of all local changes (even "committed" ones) if your local clone gets into a state you aren't happy with.